 What is the Title IV-E stipend program?

-The Title IV-E program is a great program for CPS caseworkers who enjoy working at CPS, and want to enhance their casework skills through the completion of a fully accredited MSW program offered online through Texas State University.
+The Title IV-E program is a great program for CPS caseworkers who enjoy working at CPS and want to enhance their casework skills through the completion of a fully accredited MSW program offered online through Texas State University.

 How does it work?

 · If you qualify and are accepted into the program, you will continue working in your current CPS caseworker position full-time, while attending the online MSW program at Texas State University part-time.
 This program is 100% online, so you will not be required to come to the campus at all.
-Currently, this program is available to students interested in the Administrative Leadership track only.
-Usually students take 2 online courses per semester.

 · If accepted to the program, the Title IV-E stipend will cover your tuition and fees for each semester you are enrolled at Texas State, and you will not incur any student loans.
-Upon graduation with your MSW degree, you are expected to continue working for CPS in a Title IV-E eligible position for a comparable length of time that you received financial assistance (four months for every semester you received the stipend).
+Upon graduation with your MSW degree, you are under contract to continue working for CPS in a Title IV-E eligible position for a comparable length of time that you received financial assistance (four months for every semester you received the stipend).

 What are the entrance requirements for the MSW Program at Texas State University?

 · You can have a BA or BS in any field, but you must have at least a 3.0 GPA in the last 60 hours of college work.